|

 I'm a heart surgeon.
 Each day as I leave home, the dare-devil

 inside me is all agog.
-Not in anticipation of the thrill of
+Not in anticipation of the thrill

-eve - driving to work!
+every morn and eve - driving to work!

 I back out of my garage narrowly missing that reckless young

-biker; and navigate past countless pot-holes, open sewer vents,
+biker; and navigate past countless pot-holes, open sewer

-suddenly veering bicyclists and seemingly maniac drivers seated
+vents, suddenly veering bicyclists and seemingly maniac

-way to work.
+my slow, endless way to work.

 Medical textbooks list many risk factors for heart disease.